Why You Need a Vinyl Collection App

 The pricing model matters here. $9.99 once.
 Not per month.
 Not per year.
 Once.
 Over the course of a year, that is less than a single month of most subscription-based competitors.
 Over three years, the savings are significant.
 We wrote about why we chose this model and what it means for users long-term.

-Looking ahead, version 1.4 will introduce a built-in marketplace, allowing collectors to buy and sell records directly within the app.
-This will make Spinstack a more complete all-in-one solution for vinyl collectors on Apple platforms.
+Version 1.4, released June 1, 2026, added a built-in marketplace, so collectors can buy and sell records directly within the app.
+That makes Spinstack a more complete all-in-one solution for vinyl collectors on Apple platforms.

 Strengths: Native on all Apple platforms.
 Full Discogs two-way sync.
 NFC support.
 Barcode scanning.
 Spin Log.
 Vinyl DNA insights.
 Apple TV app.
 One-time pricing.
-Marketplace coming in v1.4.
+Built-in marketplace (added in v1.4).

 Weaknesses: Apple ecosystem only.
 No Android or Windows support.
 If you are not on Apple devices, Spinstack is not an option.